 Dental Implants What to Expect

-The dental implant process requires multiple steps, beginning with a consultation and exam to determine the best course of treatment.
+The dental implant process requires multiple steps, beginning with a consultation and exam to determine the best course of restorative treatments.
 If tooth extraction is needed first, Dr. Moore will schedule the procedure in our office or coordinate with a local oral surgeon.
 The next step is to place the implant into the jaw bone, a surgical procedure that will be performed by a local oral surgeon.
 A period of several months is needed for all soft tissues to heal and to allow the new post to integrate with bone tissue and become stable in the jaw.

 Once this part of the process is complete, dental impressions are often taken to create your new crown, bridge or denture.
 A temporary may be placed to restore normal function and aesthetics.
 Your final restoration will be permanently secured in our office and we will go over how to care for your new implant or implant secured appliance.